All Episodes

 I don't think so either.

-And again, it's the it's it's the unequal application of the law, which is not supposed to happen in the greatest country in the world with the constitution that we have.
+And again, it's the unequal application of the law, which is not supposed to happen in the greatest country in the world with the Constitution that we have.

 We can recover from all the other crazy stuff Joe Biden and his administration have done.

-I mean this this is the scary direction things are heading and it we we better all work together to protect First Amendment, Second Amendment, Fourth Amendment liberties.
+If we see what's happening even in Brazil and other countries where they're going after free speech, going after Twitter and Elon Musk there, I mean, this is the scary direction things are heading, and we better all work together to protect First Amendment, Second Amendment, Fourth Amendment liberties.

 We learned during the Russia hoax a lot of things, but maybe the most dangerous in terms of our liberties and our freedoms dealt with the issue of Pfizer warrants.

-And what we learned was is that that and by the way everybody was warned ahead of time, including the FBI director who signed three of the four Pfizer warrants, but we'll get to that in a minute.
+And what we learned was that, and by the way, everybody was warned ahead of time, including the FBI director who signed three of the four Pfizer warrants, but we'll get to that in a minute.

-But they were warned by Bruce Orr in August of twenty sixteen don't trust the dossier.
+But they were warned by Bruce Orr in August of 2016, don't trust the dossier.

-I I can't support the the reauthorization of this and I know you and others can either I can't support it unless one part of the program now that that doesn't require a warrant to search Americans unless that that that amendment that we're offering gets adopted.
+I can't support it unless one part of the program now that doesn't require a warrant to search Americans, unless that amendment that we're offering gets adopted.

-That's actually not up for reauthorization but we're trying to make some changes there to improve the situation and and and prevent what happened to President Trump in that whole scenario you just went through that was so wrong.
+That's actually not up for reauthorization, but we're trying to make some changes there to improve the situation and prevent what happened to President Trump in that whole scenario you just went through that was so wrong.

 We're trying to prevent that.